SpartanGeek2014/MyPersonalSite/README.md

 from the lessons learned at Flatiron School as a software/web engineer.

 I've added a little bit of JavaScript, to run the photo slider on the photos page, and I may add more to handle a login/logout feature.
+So far, it is primarily made up of HTML5, CSS, JavaScript, and some Ruby, if I go with the whole "AppController" concept.